image-js/image-js-docs/docs/Basics/Working with ROIs.md

 ![feret image](roiImages/outputFeret.png)

 If you need to localize ROI and have an approximate understanding of its size or placement.
-You can use `roi.mbr` to get the Minimum Bounding Rectangle(MBR)**link** of region of interest.
+You can use `roi.mbr` to get the Minimum Bounding Rectangle(MBR) of region of interest.
 In our current example, MBRs are represented on each region as a red rectangle.

 ![mbr image](roiImages/outputMbr.png)

 Properties shown here only represent a part of what ImageJS analysis is capable of.
-To learn more about our analysis tools you can visit Analysis section**link**.
+To learn more about our analysis tools you can visit Analysis section.